Assessing Security Risks for Devices and Data during Mobile Solution Development

 Of course, mobile apps require access to network infrastructures like Wi-Fi hotspots, home ISPs, corporate networks, etc. It’s important for software developers to take this fact into account and avoid sending confidential data via unencrypted connections and/or protocols to preserve it from being easily intercepted and interpreted by attackers.

 Proper identification and verification of both connected parties (i.e., the server and the client app/device) and choosing the appropriate encryption or protocol is vital for providing a necessary level of security when transferring sensitive data (or, perhaps, any data at all).

 Vulnerabilities connected with native code execution

-Execution of the native code may pave the way for a set of specific, low-level and platform dependent threats like format string attacks and buffer overflows.
-Software developers may take measures to avoid these problems, for instance, use managed code to ensure automatic memory management.
+Execution of the native code may pave the way for a set of specific, low-level, and platform-dependent threats like format string attacks and buffer overflows.
+Software developers may take measures to avoid these problems, for instance, using managed code to ensure automatic memory management.
 Another way of preventing such attacks is to use non-executable stacks and address space layout randomization (ASLR) techniques supported by separate mobile platforms.

 Threats connected with mobile browsers

 Many successful attacks on mobile platforms are accomplished via mobile browsers, so developers should understand how mobile platform uses and interacts with the browser.
 To provide a better user experience app developers often register their applications for processing requests/content which is initially processed by the browsers.